What's the best free ad blocker?

 But online ads aren’t just an annoyance—they also put your privacy at risk.
 Websites use trackers to record what you view, what ads you click and, of course, what you buy.
 It’s a vicious cycle of data theft, and the whole system relies on surveillance.

 Thankfully, you have options.
-More and more people are turning to ad blockers to make their browsing experience cleaner, faster, and less intrusive.
-In this article, we’ll cover how ad-blockers work, what benefits they offer, and the best options available.
+More and more people are turning to ad blockers to make the Web cleaner, faster, and less intrusive.
+In this article, we’ll cover how ad blockers work, what benefits they offer, and the best options available (including Brave).

 How do ad blockers work?

 Most ad blockers start with a list.
-When you tell your browser to load a website, the ad blocker will look at the various resources to load on the site, compare them to a list of known ads, and block those ads accordingly.
+When you tell your browser to load a website, the ad blocker will look at the various resources to load on the site, compare them to a list of known ads, and block accordingly.
+This is called HTTP request blocking, because it blocks certain page elements from loading.

-Now that you know how ad blockers work, it’s worth noting which of them are available on Google Chrome.
-Below, we break down the pros and cons of some of the best ad blocker extensions for Google Chrome.
+Now that you know how ad blockers work, let’s look at the pros and cons of some of the best ad blockers.

 Pros: